 Back to contents | Back to repository

-The data on this repository are available for use in research and publications, provided that this is acknowledged.
+The data available from this repository are available for use in research and publications, provided that this is acknowledged.
 We request two forms of acknowledgement.
 Where the data are first introduced, please cite Evans et al. (2007, A&A, 469, 379) and Evans et al. (2009, MNRAS, 397, 1177) which describe how the data were produced.
-In the acknowledgements section, please use the following text: This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
+In the acknowledgements section, please use the following text:

 Back to contents | Back to repository